Toporin/Javacryptotools/README.md

 Remark: some explorer APIs require an API key to work correctly.
 API keys are provided through a hashmap<string:key, string:value>.

-## Usage
+## Build and Usage

+You can build the jar file with ```./gradlew clean build```

-Currently, you can import the different libraries in your Gradle project by placing the .jar library in a folder (e.g. 'libs') and by adding the following line in the *dependencies* section of your *build.gradle* file:
+You can import the different libraries in your Gradle project by placing the .jar library in a folder (e.g. 'libs') and by adding the following line in the *dependencies* section of your *build.gradle* file:

 ```api files('libs/javacryptotools-0.0.3.jar')```